Ynglism: The gods of nature

-In Ynglist theology, below Ramha and Yngly, and in the matrix into which the energy of Yngly becomes incarnated — the Earth, also called Midgard ("Middle-Realm") by the Ynglists according to Scandinavian terminology —, there are Rod — the archetype of humanity, progenitor of all the ancestors — and the multitude of the gods of nature.
+In Ynglist theology, below Ra-M-Kha and Yngly, and in the matrix into which the energy of Yngly becomes incarnated — the Earth, also called Midgard ("Middle-Realm") by the Ynglists according to Scandinavian terminology —, there are Rod — the archetype of humanity, progenitor of all the ancestors — and the multitude of the gods of nature.
 These gods are described as immutable, informational personal laws who harmoniously generate the different forms of life in the universe and support them in their course.
 They are all in accordance with the order (the Ynglia) begotten by the supreme God, but at the same time they may exceptionally intervene in the course of phenomena helping the spiritual evolution of mankind along the right path, if people are motivated by sincere creativity and love.
 An Ynglist dictum is that "the gods are our fathers, and we are their children".
 In other words, the gods are the progenitors, ancestors of all entities.

 The Ynglists distinguish four categories of gods: